Lower bounds on nonnegative rank via nonnegative nuclear norms: Examples

 The hypercube $[0,1]^n$ in $n$ dimensions has $2n$ facets and $2^n$ vertices.
-It is known that the extension complexity of the hypercube is equal to $2n$ and this was proved recently in \cite[Proposition 5.9]{fiorini2011combinatorial} using a combinatorial argument (in fact it was shown that any polytope in $\RR^n$ that is combinatorially equivalent to the hypercube has extension complexity $2n$).
-Note that the trivial lower bound obtained from the rank of the slack matrix in this case is $n+1$; in fact for any full-dimensional polytope $P \subset \RR^n$, the rank of the slack matrix of $P$ is equal to $n+1$ (see e.g., \cite[Lemma 3.1]{gouveia2012polytopes}) and so the trivial rank lower bound is in general not interesting in the context of slack matrices of polytopes.
+It is known that the extension complexity of the hypercube is equal to $2n$ and this was proved recently in \cite[Proposition 5.9]{fiorini2013combinatorial} using a combinatorial argument (in fact it was shown that any polytope in $\RR^n$ that is combinatorially equivalent to the hypercube has extension complexity $2n$).
+Note that the trivial lower bound obtained from the rank of the slack matrix in this case is $n+1$: in fact for any full-dimensional polytope $P \subset \RR^n$, the rank of the slack matrix of $P$ is equal to $n+1$, see e.g., \cite[Lemma 3.1]{gouveia2013polytopes}, and so the rank lower bound is in general not interesting in the context of slack matrices of polytopes.
 Also the lower bound of Goemans \cite{goemans2009smallest} here is $\log_2(2^n) = n$ which is not tight.

 Below we use the lower bound on the nonnegative rank introduced in this paper to give another proof that the extension complexity of the hypercube in $n$ dimensions is $2n$.